wknclizu/preemptdb/README.md

 ### Step 2: Enable Kernel Support for User Interrupt
 We have two options to enable kernel support for user interrupts:
 1. Patched Kernel: We provide a patched kernel with uintr support.
 You can download it from [here](https://github.com/UB-ADBLAB/ubuntu-linux-uintr).
 Follow the instructions in the repository to build and install the kernel.
-2. Character Device: If you prefer not to use a patched kernel, you can use the character device interface.
+2. Character Device: If you prefer not using a patched kernel, you can use an alternative character device interface from [here](https://github.com/UB-ADBLAB/uintr-driver).
 This allows you to enable uintr support without modifying the kernel.
 If your kernel already enables uintr, do not use the character device.
-We will release the character device driver soon.
+To build the system with the alternative device driver, please add `-DUSE_LIBUINTRDRIV=ON` flag to the cmake command in step 4.

 ### Step 3: Allocate Huge Pages
 PreemptDB uses huge pages for memory allocation.
 You can allocate huge pages using the following command: